eclipse/vorto/website/documentation/appendix/functionblock-dsl-reference.md

       }
       operations{
-        blink(blinkType as int) "sets the blinking type for the lamp" getPowerConsumption() returns int
+        blink(blinkType as int <MIN 0, MAX 5> "The type of blink") "sets the blinking type for the lamp" getPowerConsumption() returns int <MIN 1, MAX 3000>
-          "gets the amount of power being consumed by the lamp" isOn() returns boolean "checks if the lamp is switched on" off() "turns the lamp off"
+          "gets the amount of power being consumed by the lamp" isOn() returns boolean "checks if the lamp is switched on" breakable off() "turns the lamp off"
-        on() "turns the lamp on"
+        breakable on() "turns the lamp on"
         stopBlinking() "stops the blinking of the lamp" toggle() "switches the lamp on or off" toggleWithDelay(delayInSeconds as int)